wojciechkepka/wharf/README.md

 - [ ] Getting logs from containers
 - [ ] implement all images interface
 - [ ] implement all networks interface
+- [ ] figure out a way to write tests
 ## Currently working api
 - Containers
   - [x] listing